+'''

-file xSGout(ptr id)
+file sgOut(ptr id)

+'''

 returns a pointer to the (current) SG output file.
-If xSGdoFile is operating, then the SG output file is the output file specified for that function.
-If xSGinteractive is operating, then the SG output file is stdout by default, but will be sg.out if the flag xout is on and XSG is writing results.
-You can use xSGout to write your own data to the SG output file.
+If sgFile is operating, then the SG output file is the output file specified for that function.
+If sgRun is operating, then the SG output file is stdout by default, but will be sg.out if the flag xout is on and XSG is writing results.
+You can use sgOut to write your own data to the SG output file.
 You can also open the SG output file for a file name fln by calling:

+'''

-sint xSGopenOut(ptr id, st fln)
+sint sgOpOut(ptr id, st fln)

+'''